jkwaldrip/ole-regress/README.md

 Currently, RSpec is being used to handle test execution and expectation building.
 Each directory under [spec/](/spec/) represents an OLE functional module, and each contains a shared.rb file for shared context definitions particular to that module.
 There is also a shared.rb in [spec/](/spec/shared.rb) for globally shared context definitions.
+There is a [base specs](/spec/base/) folder for basic specs used to ensure that the regression suite can perform basic tasks like starting an OLE QA Framework session.